tasmota/docs/docs/Rules.md

 ------------------------------------------------------------------------------

 ### Arithmetic commands used with VAR

+!!! note
-Note: arithmetic is done using single point precision floating point.
-This means calculations involving values larger than approx. 16 million (ex: `%utctime%`) will not be precise.
+    The arithmetic is done using single point precision floating point.
+This means calculations involving values larger than approximately 16 million (ex: `%utctime%`) will not be precise.

 #### ADD
   `ADD1` to `ADD5`: Add a value to `VARx`